We use cookies to enhance your experience. Learn more

 Market Drivers

-Economic shifts matter too.
-Oil’s still king, but diversification—tourism, tech, entertainment—is spiking urban need.
-Hajj and Umrah pull 20 million pilgrims yearly, juicing short-term rental demand in Jeddah and Riyadh, says Knight Frank.
-Housing’s a crunch—70% homeownership by 2030 is the goal, but supply lags, pushing prices up 7-10% annually in prime spots.
-This isn’t a bubble—it’s a market with legs.
+Saudi Arabia's economic shifts matter too.
+Oil’s still king, but diversification, tourism, tech, entertainment, is spiking urban need.
+Hajj and Umrah pull 20 million pilgrims yearly, juicing short-term rental demand in Jeddah and Riyadh.
+Housing’s also a crunch with 70% homeownership by 2030 as the goal, but supply currently lags, pushing prices up 7-10% annually in prime spots.

 Saudi Arabia Property Investment